zzzteph/substats/README.md

 |[complex](https://github.com/zzzteph/substats/blob/main/wordlists/complex)|67265| List of words that used in complex subdomain names like **mon01-dev-test**.
 So the list contains words like: **mon01**,**dev**,**test**|

-In the [wordlists](https://github.com/zzzteph/substats/blob/main/wordlists) folder you can find lists for each subdomain levels, from 1 to even 9.
+In the [wordlists](https://github.com/zzzteph/substats/blob/main/wordlists) folder you can find lists for each subdomain levels, from 1 to even 9*.

-*Numbering begins from 0
+_*Numbering begins from 0_